-Students have the right to a full refund of all charges (except for the application fee, registration fee and other non-refundable charges), if they cancel the agreement prior to, or on, the first day of instruction.
+Students have the right to a full refund of all charges (except for the application fee, registration fee and other non-refundable charges), if they cancel the agreement within seven days of enrolling or prior to, or on, the first day of instruction which ever is longer.
 Students dropping a course after classes have begun but before the ninth meeting (or 60% of instruction) will receive a pro-rated refund for the unused portion of the tuition and other refundable charges.
 Students who drop a class after the ninth meeting (or 60% of instruction) of the class will not be eligible for any tuition refund.
 An additional 3% deduction will be applied to refunds for tuition/fees paid by credit cards.
 Books, textbooks and other materials purchased by the student at the University's Bookstore are the property of that student.
 The University will neither accept return of purchased materials, nor make refunds for services.